-Diving is the fourth leading cause of spinal cord injury for men and the fifth for women, according to the National Spinal Cord Injury Statistical Center.
+Diving is the fifth leading cause of spinal cord injury for men and women, according to the National Spinal Cord Injury Statistical Center.
 Considering that injuries occur mostly during the summer months, we can assume that the numbers would be much higher if it were warm enough to swim all year long.

 Know the Risks of Diving

 Know that any single dive can change your life and the lives of your loved ones forever.
-Our patients, who are often in the prime of their life, are commonly paralyzed, must use a wheelchair for the rest of their lives, and often have to rely on others for help with the most basic tasks such as eating, bathing, dressing and going to the bathroom.
-The potential reward from diving is always outweighed by the risk
+Our patients, who are often in the prime of their life, are commonly paralyzed and often have to rely on others for help with the most basic tasks such as eating, bathing, dressing and going to the bathroom.
+The potential reward from diving is always outweighed by the risk.

 How to avoid a diving injury: